gijit/gi/README.md

 $ make install
 $ gi
 ~~~
-See https://github.com/gijit/gi/issues/18 for windows install-from-source help.
+See also https://github.com/gijit/gi/issues/18 for windows install-from-source help.

-For v1.3.5, there are pre-compiled binaries here https://github.com/gijit/gi/releases/tag/v1.3.5 They have the prelude compiled in now.
+For various releases there are pre-compiled binaries (https://github.com/gijit/gi/releases).
+They have the prelude compiled in now.
 They run standalone, without needing to install the source.
-Note that the importing of other packages (e.g. `fmt`; use `println` instead) is not yet functional.
+Note that the importing of source packages (e.g. custom ones) is not yet functional.
+Importing shadowed (binary Go) packages works.
+These include the commonly used `fmt`, `os`, `math/rand`, and others listed here https://github.com/gijit/gi/tree/master/pkg/compiler/shadow

 # the dream